ArashPartow/exprtk/readme.txt

 (2) Expression
-A structure that holds an AST  for a specified expression and is  used to evaluate said expression.
-If a compiled Expression  uses variables or user defined functions, it will then also have an associated Symbol Table, which will contain  references to said variables,  functions et al. An example AST structure for the denoted expression is as follows:
+A structure that holds an abstract syntax tree or AST for a  specified expression and is used to evaluate said expression.
+Evaluation of  the expression is accomplished by performing a post-order traversal of the AST.
+If  a  compiled  Expression  uses  variables  or  user   defined functions, it will have an associated Symbol Table, which will contain references  to said  variables, functions  or string.
+An example  AST structure for the denoted expression is as follows:

 Expression:  z := (x + y^-2.345) * sin(pi / min(w - 7.3,v))